 Breastfeeding on Demand

-When you breastfeed on demand, you do not set a fixed time or feeding schedule for breastfeeding, but you let your baby breastfeed whenever, and for as long as, he or she wants to.
+When you breastfeed on demand, you do not set a fixed time or feeding schedule for breastfeeding, but you let your baby breastfeed whenever and for as long as they want to.

 Why Breastfeed on Demand?

 - You can keep your milk supply sufficient because the more your baby suckles at the breast, the more milk you will produce.

 - Frequent nursing increases the fat content in your milk.
 Therefore, your baby will suffer from fewer colic symptoms, vomiting, and diarrhea.

 - Cue feeding can help your baby reach a reasonable weight quickly.

 - Breastfeeding on demand should put your mind at ease, knowing that your baby is receiving enough milk.